By Doug Draper

-Frank Rekrut, who was unable to return for the unveiling, but whose son Michael was there to say a few words on his behalf, grew to admire Harriet Tubman and his legacy during his years in Niagara and, according to her son, hopes the statue serves as a continuous reminder to younger generations of her courage and compassion for others.
+Frank Rekrut, who was unable to return for the unveiling, but whose son Michael was there to say a few words on his behalf, grew to admire Harriet Tubman and her legacy during his years in Niagara and, according to his son, hopes the statue serves as a continuous reminder to younger generations of her courage and compassion for others.

 Rekrut also produced a bust of Harriet Tubman that is permanently displayed a short distance away from the school and neighbourhood where she lived, at the historic British Methodist Episcopal Church on Geneva Street where she was a member of that church’s Black congregation.

 St. Catharines was Harriet Tubman’s home base for most of the 1850s while she went back and forth, leading fleeing slaves northward to Canada, where slavery was by then outlawed, on her “Underground Railroad.”

 Tubman, who was born into slavery in Maryland in the 1820 and died in 1913 in Auburn, New York where she lived out her remaining years, stands today in both Canada and the United States as one of history’s great heroes and humanitarians.
 In the U.S., she is now on a shortlist notable women, including the late civil rights activist Rosa Parks and late First Lady and activist Eleanor Roosevelt, for consideration as the first woman to be featured on that country’s paper currency.

 Three parting notes I will leave you with here.